Erik Elshire

 About

-I am a doctoral student in Educational Policy Studies, Social Foundations in my third year at UIC.
+I bake a good focaccia bread, write readable poems sometimes, and I'm currently a doctoral candidate in Educational Policy Studies.
 My former work involved teaching high school English, facilitating and training in restorative justice for high school students and teachers, environmental justice activism and organizing, and various labor jobs.
-My interests are: the co-option of language in education and elsewhere; abolition feminism, sovereignty, climate disaster, and educating toward a different world; looking at the overlap of queer/trans/feminist theory, black radical thought, black feminism, indigenous thought, and their related ontologies and cosmologies in an effort to transform education despite school being majoritively controlled by state and corporate power.
-My current research is on the co option of educational concepts, abolition feminism, and what critical educators' visions tell us about the possibility of transformation in and out of public schools in the United States.
+Some of my academic interests are: the co-option of language in education and elsewhere; how schools work in a dying U.S. imperial and settler colonial nation-state, and how education permits, resists, and refuses them; AI and the internet as technologies of empire and their relationship with education: questions and cases of how/why people might use them toward decolonization and different educative processes.
+My current research is on the co-option of educational concepts within US K-12 schools, and what critical educators' visions tell us about the possibility of transformation in and out of these schools.